 When you think of in the jumbo Perch in the Midwest most anglers immediately think of Devils Lake in North Dakota, and while Devils lake it a great perch destination; all across North and South Dakota there are shallow water duck sloughs that are loaded with jumbo perch that see little to no fishing pressure.

-Whats great about these duck sloughs is that they are incredible fertile and small bodies can support large numbers of jumbo Perch.
-These bodies of water tend to have a lot of freshwater shrimp in them which really is the key to growing these big perch fast.
+These duck sloughs is that they are incredible fertile and these small bodies can support large numbers of jumbo Perch.
+The forage base in these duck sloughs tends to consist of a lot of freshwater shrimp which is really a key to growing big perch fast.

 Check the depth at each hole and look for fish.
-A Humminbird Helix 7 Ice on flasher mode is key here, because the water in these duck slough is often muddy with low visibility so underwater cameras are limited.
+A Humminbird Ice Helix 7 is key, because the water in these duck slough is often muddy with low visibility so underwater cameras are limited.

-As far as gear goes for these jumbo Perch we like to use a mix of spoons and jigs tipped with plastics or live bait.
-Ideally we prefer plastics over live bait simply because you have to rebait my hook much less and can catch multiple Perch on the same plastic.
+Ideally it’s preferred to use plastics over live bait simply, because you won’t have to rebait the hook and can catch multiple perch on the same plastic.

-The duck sloughs of the Dakotas are hidden gems for jumbo Perch.
+The these small duck sloughs scattered all across the Dakotas are hidden gems for jumbo Perch.